This post may contain affiliate links. See my privacy policy for details.

 Instructions

-- Cream together the butter and the sugar.
-Beat in the egg completely, then add the sour milk and the vanilla.
+- Using a stand mixer with a paddle attachment, or a hand mixer, cream together the butter and the sugar.
+Beat in the egg completely, then add the coffee or sour milk and the vanilla.
 Mix until combined.

-- Add the dry ingredients to the wet mixture, combine completely.
+- Add the dry ingredients to the wet mixture, then on low-speed beat until the ingredients are combined completely.

 Darlene says